flightaware/piaware/README.md

 Building and installing Piaware from source
 ---

+Before installing piaware you need to install the RTL-SDR libraries and dump1090and stuff.
+We've created some [instructions](https://github.com/flightaware/piaware/wiki/Building-and-installing-PiAware-from-source) for that in the piaware wiki at github.

 Notes from a recent install on Debian
 * install Debian without desktop or whatever, pretty much everything else
 * use ISO image if from Parallels